Undergraduate Scholarships and Awards

 Application

-The Statler Scholarship of Excellence, established by the Statler Foundation, was created to advance the U.S. hotel industry and its future professionals.
-The Statler Foundation was established under Ellsworth Milton Statler’s will.
-Learn more about Ellsworth Milton Statler.
+The Statler Scholarship of Excellence was established by the Statler Foundation under Ellsworth Milton Statler’s will.
+It was created to advance the United States hotel industry and its future professionals.

-This year’s Statler Scholarship is for up to $25,000 and can only be used for tuition, fees, and books.
+This year’s Statler Scholarship is for a maximum of $25,000.
+The scholarship can only be used for tuition, fees, and books.
 Of that amount, recipients can use a maximum of $1,000 to purchase books and a computer.
-Before payments can be made recipients must submit the relevant invoices.
-Recipients will also be required to advise Statler’s finance office of the date of payment.
+For recipients to receive this scholarship, they must submit the relevant invoices before payment.
+Recipients will also be required to advise Statler’s finance office of the payment date.

 The White Lodging-J.W.
-Marriott, Jr. School of Hospitality & Tourism Management at Purdue recommends students for the Statler Foundation Scholarship.
-The Statler Foundation decides the recipient.
+Marriott, Jr. School of Hospitality & Tourism Management at Purdue needs two students to recommend for this scholarship.
+The Statler Foundation decides who receives the scholarship and its amount.

 Criteria